0xJoeMama/progintro-hw0/cmdline/README.md

 $ man tar
 ```

-shows that the -O option extracts contents to stdout which is exactly the same as 'unzip''s -p option.
+shows that the -O option extracts contents to stdout which is exactly the same as `unzip`'s -p option.
 With previous tar knowledge I can create the command.
 I need to e**x**tract to std**O**ut the contents of a g**z**ipped **f**ile called byte7.tar.gz.